Snowboard-Software/dbt_airbyte_shopify_facebook_paypal_fedex_gls_ecommerce_profitability/README.md

-# One Click Data Pipeline for E-commerce Profitability (dbt, Shopify, Facebook, Fedex, GLS and other costs)
+# One Click Data Pipeline for Modelling E-commerce Profitability (dbt, Shopify, Facebook, Fedex, GLS and other costs)

 ## Intro